-We have work health and safety advisors to help educate you on your rights and responsibilities as well as health and safety inspectors who investigate workplace incidents and accidents.
+We have work health and safety advisors to help educate you on your rights and responsibilities as well as health and safety inspectors who investigate workplace incidents.

 We're committed to safe workplaces for all South Australians by providing information, support and advice to improve workplace safety for everyone.